NishanthSingaraju/gitlink/README.md

 # Using GitLink Remotely
 Once you've set up the config.yaml file with your desired configuration, you can deploy your container to AWS, GCP, or other cloud platforms and access it remotely.
 Here's how to do it:

-1) Set up your config.yaml file as described in the previous section.
+1) Set up your config. yaml file as described in the previous section.

 2) Run the following command to build a folder with the Docker image and all the files needed for the API:

 Option 1#
 gink build-context <config_file> <build_dir>
-Replace <config_file> with the path to your config.yaml file, and <build_dir> with the path where the Docker image and other API files should be stored.
-This command will install the necessary plugins and dependencies, and create a Dockerfile in the specified build directory.
+Replace <config_file> with the path to your config.yaml file and <build_dir> with the path where the Docker image and other API files should be stored.
+This command will install the necessary plugins and dependencies and create a Dockerfile in the specified build directory.

 Once the context is built, then:

 3) Install AWS Copilot by following the instructions provided in the AWS Copilot documentation.
 4) Navigate to the build directory where the Dockerfile is located.
 This is the directory specified in the gink build-context command.
-5) Run the following command to initialize the AWS Copilot app: copilot app init
+5) Run the following command to initialize the AWS Copilot app:
+Copilot app init
-Follow the prompts to create a new app or select an existing app, choose the default deployment environment, and select the workload type as "Load Balanced Web Service".
+Follow the prompts to create a new app or select an existing app, choose the default deployment environment, and select the workload type as "Load Balanced Web Service."

-When prompted to choose a Dockerfile, enter the relative path to the Dockerfile in the build directory, for example: ./Dockerfile.
+When prompted to choose a Dockerfile, enter the relative path to the Dockerfile in the build directory, for example, ./Dockerfile.
 Enter a name for the service and follow the prompts to choose a service type, configure the load balancer, and configure the VPC and subnets.

 Option 1# (only works for AWS ECR)

 gink deploy <config_file>
 Replace <config_file> with the path to your config.yaml file.
-This command will build the docker image and save it to your ECR registry
+This command will build the docker image and save it to your ECR registry.

 # Configuration schema

-The gink command line tool requires a configuration file in order to build and deploy the application.
-The configuration file specifies the name of the server, plugins, and the storage backend to use.
-It also includes variables and secrets that will be used by the backend and plugins.
+The gink command line tool requires a configuration file to build and deploy the application.
+The configuration file specifies the server's name, plugins, and the storage backend to use.
+It also includes variables and secrets that the backend and plugins will use.

 Here is an example configuration file: